How to Choose a Hybrid Bike? [Beginner’s Guide]

 Easy Assembly

-An easy assembly is a thing to consider if you’re not a good mechanic (don’t worry, I am neither) and you want to order the bike online.
+Ease of assembly is an important factor if you’re not a good mechanic (don’t worry, I’m not either) and want to order the bike online.

-The packing should include easy to follow instruction manual.
+The packing should include an easy-to-follow instruction manual.
 Some manufacturers also sell semi-assembled bikes, so you can assemble yours within 15 minutes.

-If you are not sure if you assembled the bike correctly, take it to a professional mechanic.
-It will cost additional money, but you avoid getting into problems due to the wrong assembly.
+If unsure whether you assembled the bike correctly, take it to a professional mechanic.
+It will cost extra money, but you avoid problems due to incorrect assembly.

 Hybrid Bike Size

-Choosing the correct hybrid bike size is as important as choosing the correct size of your shoes.
-If you buy a too-small or too-large bike, it won’t be comfortable, and you may even risk injury caused by the wrong bike fit.
+Choosing the correct hybrid bike size is as important as choosing the correct shoe size.
+Buying a bike that is too small or too large won’t be comfortable, and you may even risk injury caused by the wrong bike fit.

-There are plenty of methods on how to choose the bike size.
-You probably heard of choosing a bike size based on your height.
+There are plenty of methods for choosing the bike size.
+You’ve probably heard of choosing a bike size based on your height.
 This is the simplest method, but it is not very precise.

-The best method for choosing a bike size is based on your inseam length because it is the most precise and doesn’t take too much time.
-In my article How to Choose a Hybrid Bike Size, you find out how to measure it and pick the right bike size.
+The best method for choosing a bike size is based on your inseam length because it is the most precise and doesn’t take too long.
+In my article How to Choose a Hybrid Bike Size, you can find out how to measure it and pick the right bike size.

 Other Accessories to Buy

-If you plan to buy your first hybrid bike, I guess you don’t even have other essential bike accessories.
-You don’t have to buy them all at once because they get costly when you sum them up.
+If you plan to buy your first hybrid bike, I guess you don’t even have essential bike accessories.
+You don’t have to buy them all at once because they get costly when you add them all up.

 If you commute to and from work or a grocery store, you may need a bike bell to notify pedestrians and a set of bike lights to increase your visibility in the early morning or the evening.